developer-zebra/developer-zebra-site/src/mdna/index.md

    anchor_id: smart-leash
    title: Feature-based Licensing Puts Admins in Control
    subtitle: New in Zebra MX 10.2
    description: When licensing apps on Zebra devices, it's no longer an all-or-nothing proposition.
-With the release of License Manager in MX 10.2, Zebra devices now allow administrators to license specific features individually, bringing costs and device capabilities into better control.
+With the release of License Manager in MX 10.2, Zebra devices now allow administrators to activate, return and refresh specific features, bringing costs and device capabilities into better control.
    url: https://techdocs.zebra.com/mx/licensemgr/#zebra-license-action
    video: YLepzmANq2s
    video_type: youtube
-   button_text: Go to LicenseMgr, then scroll down to Options 8, 9 & 10
+   button_text: Learn more about Zebra Licensing Actions
  - image-location: right
    anchor_id: full-doc-capture
-   title: DataWedge Does Edge Detection, Full-document Capture
+   title: DataWedge Does Whole-document Capture Thanks to Edge Detection
    subtitle: New in Zebra DataWedge 8.2
    description: DataWedge 8.2 now automatically detects the edges of a form during document scans, more easily capturing the entire form without the need for a barcode.
    url: https://techdocs.zebra.com/datawedge/latest/guide/input/barcode/#documentselection
    video: DI8pxsTJdtI
    video_type: youtube
-   button_text: Learn more about this feature
+   button_text: Learn more about Whole-page Document Capture
  - image-location: left
    anchor_id: term-based-license
    title: New Term-based Licensing Puts Admins in Charge